What Do You Need to Buy a House?

 Key Points

-• Understanding credit score requirements is crucial; a score of 620 may be needed for conventional loans, while government-backed loans might accept lower scores.
+• Understanding credit score requirements is crucial; a score of 620 may be needed for some conventional loans, while government-backed loans might accept lower scores.

 • Debt-to-income ratio significantly influences loan eligibility, ideally being 36% or less.